-If you’re pregnant, you may be wondering whether you should get a COVID-19 vaccine while pregnant.
-Is it safe for you and your unborn child?
+If you’re pregnant, you may be wondering whether you should get one of the COVID-19 vaccines.

 Ready to schedule your vaccine?